konung/commandments/README.md

-# 13 Commandments of a student programmer (as a reminder to self)
+# 13 Commandments of a student programmer (reminder to self)

 ### 0. Thou shalt “be excellent to each other”